anttisalonen/progbook/rst/png.rst

 Here, our function "check_header" calls "validate" twice, for the first two bytes in the buffer.
 The function "validate", defined above, checks if the condition is true, and if not, prints out an error and exits the program.

+.. topic:: Digression: what is "unsigned"?

+  In C, there are several integer data types; e.g. char (one byte), int (one word, e.g. 4 bytes, but depends on the system), *long* (system dependent but at least 4 bytes) and others.
+In addition, each data type can either be *signed* or *unsigned*.
+Signed means they can have a minus sign, i.e. can be negative.
+Typically, as some space e.g. one bit is used for the sign, the unsigned data can have a larger range.
+For example, a signed char has a range of at least from -127 to 127 while an unsigned char has a range from at least 0 to 255.

+  In the above, the byte values in the PNG header can be more than 127, e.g. the value 0x89 is 137 in decimal, hence the cast to unsigned char.

 .. topic:: Digression: stderr

   The function "validate" prints out the error using *fprintf*, which is similar to printf but allows defining the output file for writing.
 We define the output to go to *stderr*, or "standard error", which is very similar to standard in but is another file.
 The main use case is redirecting: if we were to direct the output of our program to a file, what gets written to stderr actually gets written out in the terminal, not in the output file.
 E.g: